 Filing a Complaint

 For issues of discrimination and harassment committed within the JCU community and between JCU community members, students may initiate a formal discrimination/harassment complaint against another JCU student or staff by submitting an official complaint form.
 These formal complaints are evaluated and resolved internally by the Dean of Students, Carla Wiegers, and the Director of Health and Wellbeing, Roman Clark.
 In addition, JCU will work in full cooperation with any Italian law enforcement involved should an official report be filed with local law enforcement.

 Mental Health – JCU Counseling, 1522

 Students may wish to talk with a trained counselor.
-Counselors are available internally at the JCU counseling center.
-An appointment can be schedule by writing to [email protected].
-Externally, students can contact Mondo Equilibrio, a third-party counseling service, at 800969239 or +44 2079380870.
-Furthermore, Italy provides a hotline for victims of sexual abuse and violence.
+Counselors are available internally at the JCU Counseling Center.
+An appointment can be scheduled by writing to [email protected].
+Italy also provides a hotline for victims of sexual abuse and violence.
 Dial 1522 from an Italian phone or use the 1522 app to access support (service available in Italian and English).

 Speak to Director of Health and Wellbeing and/or JCU On-Call Doctor

 Students can contact the JCU Director of Health and Wellbeing and/or the JCU On-Call Doctor for further information about resources.
 Roman Clark can be reached at [email protected] or [email protected].
 Dr. Andrea Guerriero can be reached at any time at +39 320 4065709 or at [email protected].

 JCU Residence Life Staff